Contact Information

 USACE Jurisdictional Determinations and Permit Decisions

-• This is a Public Viewer for USACE projects across the country.
-It shows final and pending IP's, emergency permits, approved jurisdictional determinations, etc.
+• Public Viewer for USACE projects across the country that shows final and pending IP's, emergency permits, approved jurisdictional determinations, etc.

 Regulatory Program Frequently Asked Questions